Spring 2023

 Course Description:

 This course will introduce the structure and function of the brain as it influences human behavior.
-The level of study will be from a molar viewpoint, and findings from such fields as neuroanatomy, neurophysiology, and endocrinology will be considered in their relation to a number of behavioral processes.
-In the laboratory, students will engage in hand-on activities to explore brain anatomy, behavioral analysis and brain-behavior relationships.
-This course is a Health Studies elective.
+Findings from neuroanatomy, neurophysiology, and endocrinology will be considered in their relation to a number of behavioral processes such as perception, memory, and social behavior.
+In the laboratory, students will engage in hands-on activities to explore brain anatomy and brain-behavior relationships.
 Three hours classroom and three hours laboratory a week.

 JAMESR 1206